Goobi workflow

 Master

-will generate thumbnails for all image files inside the master
+Setting this value to true will generate thumbnails for all image files inside the master folder (usually /opt/digiverso/goobi/metadata/{processId}/images/{processId}_master/) and store them in the thumbnails folder (usually /opt/digiverso/goobi/metadata/{processId}/images/thumbs/{processId}_master_{size}/).

 Media

-will generate thumbnails for all image files inside the media
+Setting this value to true will generate thumbnails for all image files inside the media folder (usually /opt/digiverso/goobi/metadata/{processId}/images/{processId}_media/) and store them in the thumbnails folder (usually /opt/digiverso/goobi/metadata/{processId}/images/thumbs/{processId}_media_{size}/).

 Img_Directory

 At this point, a third, additional folder can be specified for the generation of the thumbnails.
-The generation behaves here in exactly the same way as with the master
+The generation behaves here in exactly the same way as with the master folder and the media folder.
+However, this folder must be specified as a full folder path, for example /opt/digiverso/goobi/metadata/{processId}/images/{processId}_custom/.
+The destination folder for generation would then be accordingly: /opt/digiverso/goobi/metadata/{processId}/images/thumbs/{processId}_custom_{size}/.
+If the folder path specified here is empty or the parameter is missing, this option will be ignored during generation.

 Custom_script_command